SsangYong Rexton SUV - Reliability & safety

 SsangYong hasn’t recently featured in our Driver Power owner satisfaction survey – its cars sell in relatively small volumes, though this has recently increased as the model range has grown broader.

-This means we have no specific data with which to evaluate reliability for the brand.
-Previous seven-seat models have found favour among private-hire taxi companies, which must say something about their ability to reliably do high mileages.
-However, anecdotally, SsangYong owners are a pretty satisfied bunch and are generally happy with the level of service provided by their dealers.
+This means we have little data with which to evaluate reliability and common SsangYong Rexton problems.
+Previous seven-seat models have found favour among private-hire taxi companies, which must say something about their ability to reliably cover high mileages.
+Anecdotally, SsangYong owners are a pretty satisfied bunch and are generally happy with the level of service provided by their dealers.
 This goes some way to explain why they're often bought as tow cars or capable workhorses.

 The SsangYong Rexton hasn’t been tested for crash safety by independent experts Euro NCAP.
 However, it does boast a fairly long list of standard safety equipment, which includes autonomous emergency braking and collision warning, as well as lane departure warning.